 As someone whose childhood was tainted by poverty and other challenges, Liz has become a well-known child advocate in Alabama.
-She serves on several boards, including the Leadership Alabama Board of Directors, the Children’s First Foundation Board of Directors, the Children’s Village Board of Directors and St. Vincent’s Health System of Alabama.
-She is also the director of the Alabama School Readiness Alliance and the president and co-founder of The Hope Institute.
+She serves on several boards, including the Leadership Alabama Board of Directors, the Children’s First Foundation Board of Directors, the Alabama School Readiness Alliance and the Children’s Village Board of Directors.
+She is also the president and co-founder of The Hope Institute.
 More information about Liz’s child advocacy work can be found here.

 Liz also serves as a motivational speaker to various groups and organizations where she challenges audiences to adopt her “no excuses” philosophy.
 Her talks frequently draw from her memoir, More Than a Bird, which recounts her childhood journey from unimaginable darkness to radiance.
 She and her husband Tony are the proud parents of three children.